pydata/xarray/xarray/datatree_/docs/source/api.rst

 ndarray methods
 ===============

-Methods copied from `np.ndarray` objects, here applying to the data in all nodes in the subtree.
+Methods copied from :py:class:`numpy.ndarray` objects, here applying to the data in all nodes in the subtree.

 .. autosummary::
    :toctree: generated/